Fang Ganmin: Career

 Fang Ganmin studied in Shanghai Meizhuan and under Jean-Pierre Laurens (1875–1932), son of Jean-Paul Laurens (1838 – 1921), at the École nationale supérieure des Beaux-Arts, from 1926 to 1929, together with Chinese artists such as Yan Wenliang.
 He taught in Xinhua AFA, Shanghai, and Hangzhou Academy.

-In or around 1930, Fang Ganmin, along with artists such as Xu Shaozeng, Guo Guni, Li Jingfa and Zhu Yingpeng, founded the Changfeng Society for the Study of Western Paintings.In 1951 and 1952, a campaign against modernist art, condemned in Soviet terms as both bourgeois and formalist, had forced Lin Fengmian and Wu Dayu to leave the art academy in Hangzhou and return to Shanghai.
+In or around 1930, Fang Ganmin, along with artists such as Xu Shaozeng, Guo Guni, Li Jingfa and Zhu Yingpeng, founded the Changfeng Society for the Study of Western Paintings.
+In 1951 and 1952, a campaign against modernist art, condemned in Soviet terms as both bourgeois and formalist, had forced Lin Fengmian and Wu Dayu to leave the art academy in Hangzhou and return to Shanghai.
 Realism was deemed the progressive style.
 Fang Ganmin managed to remain, but was nonetheless marginalised and condemned for his modern styles.

 During the Cultural Revolution, Fang, branded an anti-revoluntary for his modernist artistic style, was paraded around the National Academy of Art in Hangzhou, ink and paint poured over him as students beat and denounced him.
-Fang was also imprisoned by the Red Guards for long periods.
+Fang was also imprisoned by the Red Guards for long periods (for some periods, together with Pan Tianshou).

 Lin Fengmian, Wu Dayu and Fang Ganmin, and their students Chu Teh-Chun, Wu Guanzhong, and Zao Wou-Ki, have been collectively referred to as the "West Lake" school of artists (西湖畫派).

 Works

 Of Fang's early paintings, two are particularly noteworthy.
 They are exercises in the Cubist manner, and give to their subject, both nudes, the geometrical and sculptural, but not the fragmented, effect of a picture by Braque.
 One of them is "Melody in Autumn" (1934).
 The other is "White Doves" (1932), which portrays geometric shapes suggestive of Cubism, but with an Art Deco-like structural undertone.

-In jest, his students called his style fang (‘square’), punning on his surname Fang, which also happens to be one of the characters of the Chinese word for ‘cubic’.
+In affectionate jest, his students called his style fang ('square'), punning on his surname Fang, which also happens to be one of the characters of the Chinese word for 'cubic'.